hustbill/iOS-WSUMsgBoard/README.md

 • UI controllers and views,
 • keyboard input and user interaction,
 • data persistence including using the iOS Keychain for secure storage of user information, and
-• HTTP GET/POST communication with a RESTful API via Alamofire.
+• HTTP GET/POST communication with a RESTful API via AFNetworking.